 Our Analysis and Test Results

 Dynafit Speedskins have a great tip and tail attachment, with solid fabric and glue.
-If you purchase Dynafit skis, we recommend you also choose the company's corresonding skins.
+If you purchase Dynafit skis, we recommend you also choose the company's corresponding skins.

 The Speedskins, as the name implies, are tuned for gliding.
-While they do not top the field, and are, interestingly, slower than the other Pomoca skins we tested, they glide better than about half the test roster.
+While they do not top the field, they glide better than about half the test roster.
 The nylon/mohair blend is Dynafit/Pomoca's attempt to balance glide with durability.
-Full mohair skins wear out much faster than blends but glides much better.
+Full mohair skins wear out much faster than blends but glide much better.

 The Speedskins grip just fine.
-Certainly, something like our Top Pick winning G3 High Traction is going to grip better, but the Dynafits grip well enough for all backcountry and ski mountaineering use.
+Certainly, something made of all nylon is going to grip better, but the Dynafits grip well enough for all backcountry and ski mountaineering use.
 More grip is a bit of a solution without a problem.
 Technique and track setting easily overcome any shortcomings in a skin's grip while optimizing biomechanics and perhaps lessening hazard exposure.

-In certain conditions snow melts into the fabric of the skins.
-If that liquid water then comes into contact with fine-grained, colder snow, ice forms in the fabric and conglomerates with even more snow.
+In certain conditions, snow melts into the fabric of the skins.
+If that liquid water then comes into contact with fine-grained, colder snow, ice forms in the fabric, and conglomerates with even more snow.
 This "glopping" can accumulate many pounds of extra weight and eliminate any glide characteristics of the skins.
 All skins do this, but some are worse than others.
-We found the Speedskins to do better than many others in our test, tying for first place in this category with the award winners Black Diamond Ascension Nylon and Black Diamond Glidelite Mix STS.
-That being said, all skins ice up, and need to be scraped and waxed periodically in certain conditions.
+We found the Speedskins to do better than many others in our test, up near the top in this category with the all nylon options and our top award winners.
+That being said, all skins ice up and need to be scraped and waxed periodically in certain conditions.

 Packability and Weight

 The Speedskins are tied with a bunch of hybrid nylon/mohair skins for packability.
-It seems that percentage of mohair is directly proportional to packability.
-More mohair is more packable.
+It seems that a percentage of mohair is directly proportional to packability; more mohair is more packable.
 Blended skins are generally all pretty similar in their weight and bulk.
-Full nylon skins, like the G3 Alpinist are noticeably bulkier and heavier.
+Full nylon skins are noticeably bulkier and heavier.
 Taking up even more space are the stiff plastic kinds.
 The slimmest skins we tested are full mohair in construction.

 The Speedskins can only be used with Dynafit skis.
-Sure, one could make pretty dramatic modifications to other skis in order to install a notch in the tip, but this is extremely unlikely and unnecessary.
+Sure, one could make pretty dramatic modifications to other skis to install a notch in the tip, but this is unlikely and unnecessary.
 The Speedskin scores low but not the bottom of the range in this category because Dynafit offers several ski models with accompanying Speedskin options.
 Note that you can get the same major performance attributes, and perhaps the exact same fabric and glue, with the Editors' Choice Pomoca Climb Pro S Glide.

-The Speedskins are the second most expensive skin we tested, and limited to just one brand of ski.
+The Speedskins are among the most expensive we tested and limited to just one brand of ski.